 The Daytona State College Title IX Coordinator is Lonnie Thompson, Director of Equity and Inclusion, Wetherell Center (Bldg.
 100) Room 316, (386) 506-3973.

-Preventing Sexual Assault and Gender-based Violence and Misconduct - Bystander Intervention
+Preventing Sexual Assault and Relationship Violence - Bystander Intervention

 An active bystander is someone who safely takes the necessary action to prevent or report sexual violence and misconduct and to help guide victims/survivors to help and resources.
 An active bystander is someone who commits to making a choice to become involved.
 The main thing to remember as an active bystander is that you don't do anything that puts your safety or the safety of others at risk!

 Often the actions you will take as an active bystander will be calling on others, such as Campus Safety or the police, for help.
 Always remember that if you or someone else is in immediate danger, call 911 and then Campus Safety.